u2i/livex_demo/README.md

 ## Testing Reconnect Behavior

-To test the reconnect behavior of LiveX, press `Ctrl+C` to stop the running server and restart it.
+To test the reconnect behavior of Livex, press `Ctrl+C` to stop the running server and restart it.
 And to ensure that dev-time asset management doesn't trigger full page reloads use the following to start it.